matthen/leafstone/README.md

 **Component not showing up?**
 - Make sure your JSX file has a default export
 - Check the browser console for import errors
-- Verify the file is in the directory you specified
+- Verify the file path is correct

 **Hot reloading not working?**
-- The server automatically watches your component directory
+- The server automatically watches your component file
 - Try refreshing if changes aren't reflected immediately

 **Port already in use?**
-- Specify a different port: `leafstone components/ 3001`
+- Specify a different port: `leafstone MyComponent.jsx 3001`
 - Check what's running on port 3000: `lsof -i :3000`